vallpi/EducationApp/README.md

 v 0.3.6.5 Modified the Editor class. (by Pyashy)

 v 0.3.6.6 Fixed some details related to TestQuestion1.xaml and TestQuestion2.xaml (by Pyashy)

+v 0.3.7 The data was updated. (by Pyashy)